hackbio-ca/predicting-disease-causing-mutations/README.md

-# disease-susceptibility-analysis
+# predicting-disease-causing-mutations

-Create a tool to predict disease susceptibility in underserved areas using environmental and RNA-seq data to identify biomarkers and gene expression patterns.
+Creating a better understanding of how specific mutations can affect protein function and structure.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)